derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Find e to the Nth Digit** - Just like the previous problem, but with e instead of PI.
+**2) Find e to the Nth Digit** - Just like the previous problem, but with e instead of PI.
 Enter a number and have the program generate e up to that many decimal places.
 Keep a limit to how far the program will go.
   - [ ] Go
   - [ ] Java
   - [ ] Rust